-Example Language: Today we'll be talking about:
+4. Example Language: Today we'll be talking about:

-- Public Lands and their role in climate change - Impact of climate change on the landscape and communities - Forests and their impact on climate change - Ways to build resilience on public lands awareness of Indigenous presence and land rights.
-It recognizes the history of colonialism and a need for change in our awareness of these issues.
+- Explore public lands by looking at climate change - Impact of climate change on the landscape and communities - Forests relationship to climate change - Ways to build resilience on public lands of these issues.
 Before giving this presentation go to https://native-land.ca/territory-acknowledgement/ and enter the location of your presentation in order to identify the Tribes that are appropriate to acknowledge.
 This website offers many valuable resources to help you plan your words thoughtfully.

-Example language: What ARE public lands?
+5. Example language: What are public lands?
 Broadly speaking, they are lands that belong to the public, managed by various segments of government: federal, state, county, and municipal.
 Each government entity manages the lands differently.
 Every American has a say in how these lands are managed.